DukeLurkin/Horiseon-accessibility/README.md

 # Horiseon-accessibility
-our first challenge with the <div>s
+our first challenge with all the divs